m1kadev/gijs6.nl/blueprints/blog/posts/modular-flask.md

 app.register_blueprint(simple_bp, url_prefix="/simple")
 ```

-And then your page is avaiable under `/simple/hello`!
+And then your page is available under `/simple/hello`!

-And the blueprint object can do almost everything that the app object can do, so you can registrer errorhandlers, context processors, before and after request functions, and you can even registrer blueprints inside blueprints.
+And the blueprint object can do almost everything that the app object can do, so you can register error handlers, context processors, before and after request functions, and you can even register blueprints inside blueprints.

 ## Making It Scalable